AleksanderRefvem/Mail-server-API/README.md

 ## Installation
 1. Install PostgreSQL and create a new database.
 No need to add tables.

-2. Copy and paste the following in the pom.xml file within "dependencies":
+2. Install Lombok plug-in then copy and paste the following in the pom.xml file within "dependencies":

 ```
 <dependency>